 Filters and labels are the most common way to manage email.
 You can set up filters and labels that automatically sort your email into categories like “Purchases,” “Promotions,” “Family,” and “Urgent.”

 Labels can also be used with filters to organize different types of emails.
 For example, you could label certain messages as spam and then set up a filter that automatically sends it to the spam folder.

 5- Archive old emails

-Another email management best practice is to archive old emails.
+Another effective email management best practice is to archive old emails.
 This will help to keep your inbox clean and organized.